slickframework/configuration/README.md

 $value = $appSettings['version'];
 ```

-To simplify you ca use a “dot notation” to rich a deeper level.
+To simplify you ca use a “dot notation” to reach a deeper level.

 ``` php
 $value = $settings->get('application.version');